Breaking symmetries for equivariant coarse homology theories: Topological coarse -homology

 Under certain restrictions on $G$ and $X$ the values of $K\cX^{G}(X)$ can be described in terms of the topological $K$-theory of Roe algebras.
 The main result of the present subsection is a presentation of $K\cX^{G,K}(X,Z)$ and the sequence \eqref{fsfdkijvoirjovwevewvervwv12} in terms of $C^{*}$-algebras.
 This interpretation will be used for application to the spectral theory of differential operators in \cref{erguiqrgeqfweqef}.

-We assume that $G$ is countable, and that $X$ is {very proper} \cite[Def.\ 3.7]{indexclass}.
-Then by \cite[Prop.
-4.2]{indexclass} we can choose an ample equivariant $X$-controlled Hilbert space $(H,\phi)$ \cite[Def.\ 4.1]{indexclass}.
+We assume that $G$ is countable.
+We furthermore assume that the $G$-bornological coarse space $X$ is very proper \cite[Def.\ 3.7]{indexclass}.
+Very properness is a technical condition which is e.g.\ satisfied for $G$-bornological coarse space represented by complete Riemannian manifolds with a proper isometric $G$-action.
+It ensures by \cite[Prop.
+4.2]{indexclass} the existence of ample equivariant $X$-controlled Hilbert space $(H,\phi)$ \cite[Def.\ 4.1]{indexclass}.
 Here $H$ is a complex Hilbert space with $G$-action and $\phi$ is an invariant, finitely additive projection-valued measure on $X$ defined on all subsets.
 For any such equivariant $X$-controlled Hilbert space one can define the {Roe algebra} $C(X,H,\phi)$ {(see Definitions 2.3, 3.6 \& 3.8 of \cite{indexclass})}.

 By \cite[Thm.
 6.1]{indexclass} we have a canonical (up to equivalence) morphism of spectra

 Note that {the assumption that $X$ is very proper as a $G$-bornological coarse space implies that $\Res^{G}_{K}(X)$ is a very proper $K$-bornological coarse space}.
 If we assume that $Z$ is a {nice subset} of $\Res^{G}_{K}(X)$ for some $K$-invariant entourage of $X$ \cite[Def.\ 8.2]{indexclass}, then $Z$ is a very proper $K$-bornological coarse space \cite[Prop.
 8.3]{indexclass}.